 Azure is an enterprise-level solution that small businesses can afford

 What makes Azure different, and so compelling, is that Microsoft has made it accessible and affordable for companies of all sizes and levels of technical complexity.
-Today, we have the ability to pilot Azure for our clients, usually at no charge for Microsoft, for a limited time.
+We have the ability to pilot Azure for our clients, usually at no charge for Microsoft, for a limited time.
 This is a great way to see if this model might be right for you.

 Moving to Azure requires a plan